anothermorena/nft-marketplace/README.md

 6) Search nft's.

-7) Show trending nft's by number of bids.

-8) Show my bids and nfts to an account holder or user.

-9) Add and remove nfts from a wishlist
+7) Add and remove nfts from a wishlist

-10) View Wishlist
+8) View Wishlist

-11) Logout
+9) Logout

 # USE CASE DIAGRAM